Planet10 Guitars

 Warmoth Thinline body and maple/rosewood Tele neck.
 I set it up with Seymor Duncan Tele Vintage Stack pickups, Gotoh locking mini tuners, StewMac premium wiring kit, and a bone nut.
 It looks and plays nice, and sounds like a Tele.
 Although I'm not a big fan of the Tele shape, with it's hard edges and such, I've been getting used to it.
 It is nice and light weight, but as originally setup the balance is off (it suffers from "neck dive") which is annoying.

-Recently I rigged up a Bigsby B5 via a Vibramate, which has been an interesting experiment.
+I rigged up a Bigsby B5 via a Vibramate, which has been an interesting experiment.
 The Bigsby is a very different device which requires quite a heavy hand and the Vibramate is great for trying it out, but is not a long term solution.
 The bridge sits too high, and I hear some vibration.
 The weight at the end did help the balance though.
 This instrument doesn't have wood under where the Bigsby would be, but I believe that can be solved using threaded inserts if I decide to mount it permanently.
-I also have a Van Dyke-Harms bridge on order to see how it impacts things, and I'll try that out before diving into the big, non-reversable mod to mount the B5 directly.
+I replaced the bridge with a Van Dyke-Harms bridge, but it's not heavy enough to change the balance.

 full specs